The Lean Startup teaches entrepreneurs how to effectively bring products to market in a way that maximizes effort, time and ROI.

 Entrepreneurship is a Type of Management

-The Lean Startup acknowledge most people in startup and entrepreneurship circles see management as dull and boring.
-The opposite of entrepreneurship, which is daredevil and exciting.
+Eric Ries says that most people in startup and entrepreneurship circles see management as dull and boring.
+They see management as the opposite of entrepreneurship, with entrepreneurship being instead daredevil and exciting.

 But that’s wrong.